-Who love the energetic headline and color contrast.
+We love the energetic headline and color contrast.
 “Create!
 Drink!
-Repeat!” is both descriptive, fun, and paints a clear picture of what the event is all about.
-The design is fun and engaging in the way a paint night should be.
+Repeat!” is both descriptive and fun, and paints a clear picture of what the event is all about.
+The design is engaging in the way a paint night should be.

 Plus, the content plays into attendees’ sense of FOMO, urging them not to “miss a thing” by “book[ing] now.”
 By adapting to offer private streaming as part of this “stay at home series,” Paint Cabin creates a hybrid live-virtual event to fit the times—and this example gives guests hope that they can enjoy a favorite activity while still social distancing.